 - Reducing the time taken by police in the handover of mental health consumers into the health care system.

-In consultation with both clinical and operational policing based experts, an intensive four day MHIT education package was developed during the pilot program.
+In consultation with both clinical and operational policing-based experts, an intensive four-day MHIT education package was developed during the pilot program.
 The package was designed specifically to provide frontline Police officers with a practical skill set that will assist them with managing those persons within the community who are experiencing a mental health crisis event or who have suicidal ideation.
-The package seeks to educate Police with respect to identifying behaviours in the field indicative of mental illness, and provide them with tools such as communication strategies, risk assessment, de-escalation and crisis intervention techniques, and to gain an understanding of the current Mental Health Act and the accompanying Memorandum of Understanding between the NSW Police Force, Ambulance Service and Ministry of Health.
+The package seeks to educate Police with respect to identifying signs and symptoms in the field indicative of mental illness, and provide them with tools such as communication strategies, risk assessment, de-escalation and crisis intervention techniques, and to gain an understanding of the current Mental Health Act and the accompanying Memorandum of Understanding between the NSW Health and NSW Police Force 2018.
 The training also includes a powerful lived experience component presented by a panel of mental health consumers and a carer/next of kin.

-The MHIT developed a one day mental health training and awareness package that it rolled out state-wide from February 2014 to all officers who had not had the benefit of undertaking the intensive four day program.
-The back capture of these officers was conducted over a two year period ending December 2015 and also included the integration of the one day package into the core curriculum for recruits at the NSW Police Force Academy.
-As of December 2015 the MHIT was successful in training over 15,500 officers in the one day workshop and achieved its goal of having all officers across the State trained in mental health and suicide awareness and intervention.
-The four day training package will continue to be delivered, thus establishing a world leading two tiered mental health training capability for the NSWPF, with all officers receiving a minimum of one days mental health awareness and response training and selected graduates progressing to the four day program to become MHIT specialists.
+The MHIT developed a one-day mental health training and awareness package which was rolled out state-wide from February 2014 to all officers in NSW.
+This one-day package was also integrated into the curriculum for recruits at the NSW Police Force Academy.
+As of December 2015, the MHIT was successful in training over 16,141 officers in the one-day workshop and achieved its goal of having all officers across the State trained in mental health and suicide awareness and intervention.
+The two-day training package will continue to be delivered, thus establishing a two-tiered mental health training capability for the NSWPF, with all officers receiving a minimum of one day’s mental health awareness and response training and selected graduates progressing to the two-day program to become MHIT specialists.

 The MHIT will continue to evolve to meet new challenges within the community that relate to mental health and suicide prevention and are working closely with our service partners with regards to some innovative new programs that will build upon our existing capabilities for response and resolution of incidents in this space.